 *The destinations mentioned below have either no mosquitos or they have mosquitos but have never reported a Zika case at the time of writing.

 Indian Ocean paradises, Mauritius & Seychelles, are wonderful destinations if you’re looking for a tropical beach honeymoon.
-Mauritius is ideal for a relaxing beach honeymoon vacation.
+Mauritius is ideal for a relaxing beach honeymoon vacation – discover more with our Ultimate Mauritius Honeymoon Guide.
 Want to island-hop in paradise?
 Then make sure heavenly Seychelles is on your shortlist (we’ve got our Ultimate Seychelles Honeymoon Guide here to help).
 Want to know more about the difference between Mauritius and Seychelles?
 Then we’ve got the lowdown right here.

 Australia is also one of our favourite honeymoon destinations.
 For a first-time visit drive from Cairns down to Sydney – so much fun along the way.
+Take the Ghan train, one of the world’s most romantic train journeys.
 Or, consider New Zealand for an epic road trip of a lifetime.

 Explore Petra in Jordan.
 Witness the arid landscapes of the gulf.
-Oman has many cultural and scenic highlights, and the world’s most opulent, luxurious hotels are in Dubai and the rest of the UAE with so much to see and do.
+Oman has many cultural and scenic highlights, and the world’s most opulent, luxurious hotels with amazing rooftop pools are in Dubai and the rest of the United Arab Emirates with so much to see and do.

 Island-hopping in Greece is one of our favourite Europe honeymoon recommendations or travelling around Italy’s stunning Amalfi Coast.
 Because of the cooler climate, Northern Europe is free from tropical diseases.
+Consider a road trip in Iceland.
 Cruise around the Norwegian Fjords or visit the Baltic capitals.
-Ireland, England, Scotland & Wales are perfect for a road-trip with a difference.
+Ireland, Scotland, England & Wales are perfect for a road-trip with a difference.

 How to prevent mosquito bites on honeymoon